 The cost of fuel precipitated the gradual phasing out of steam engines in favor of diesel powered engines.
 By the 1960s, many vessels changed from SS (steamship) to MV (motor vessel).
 Today, most vessels use diesel or gas engines and turbines.
 New hybrid engines use electricity.

 Nuclear Power in Marine Engineering

 In 1953, Dwight Eisenhower began his Atoms for Peace program, which promoted nuclear power for peaceful purposes.
-The Nuclear Ship (NS) Savannah launched in 1953, as the first and only nuclear powered passenger ship.
+The Nuclear Ship (NS) Savannah launched on July 21, 1959, as the first and only nuclear powered passenger ship.
 George Sharp designed her as an ambassador to Eisenhower’s program rather than as a commercially viable ship.
 The Savannah was not active long.
 She carried passengers until 1965 and was deactivated in 1971.

-Nuclear power needed little refueling, allowing ships to be out at sea for long periods of time.
-It make the useful for working vessels like ice-breakers and military aircraft carriers.
+Nuclear powered ships needed little refueling, allowing them to be out at sea for long periods of time.
+Nuclear Power brings energy independence to ships making this power source vital for aircraft carriers and submarines.
+Russia is the only country that uses nuclear powered ice-breakers at this time..
 The NS Savannah today serves as a museum ship and is open to visitors in Baltimore, Maryland.

 Questions for Further Thought